davidbejarcaceres/Micro-Services-SpringBoot-Eureka/README.md

 STARTING MICRO-SERVICES:

-to start a micro-service, go to the root of the folder  of a service and type:
+to start a micro-service, go to the root of the folder  of a service and type (or use your IDE):

   ```  $ mvn spring-boot:run  ```